-- Reviewing the circumstances and facts of the complaint (or breach) and inviting all affected parties to provide information where appropriate and pertinent. - Discussing the nature of the complaint (or breach) and giving the accused educator, staff member, volunteer or visitor an opportunity to respond. - Permitting the accused person to have a support person present during the consultation (for example: Union Representative or family member; however, this does not include a lawyer acting in a professional capacity). - Providing the employee with a clear written statement outlining the outcome of the investigation. - Advise the complainant and all affected parties of the outcome within 7 working days of receiving the verbal or written complaint. - Management will provide a written response outlining the outcome and provide a copy to all parties involved. - If a written agreement about the resolution of the complaint is prepared, all parties will ensure the outcomes accurately reflect the resolution. - Should management decide not to proceed with the investigation after initial enquiries, a written notification outlining the reasoning will be provided to the complainant. - Keep appropriate records of the investigation and outcome and store these records in accordance with our Privacy and Confidentiality Policy and Record Keeping and Retention Policy. - Monitor ongoing behaviour and provide support as required. - Ensure the parties are protected from victimisation and bullying. - Request feedback on the grievance process using a feedback form. - Track complaints to identify recurring issues within the Service. - Notify the Regulatory Authority within 24 hours if a complaint alleges the safety, health or wellbeing of a child is being compromised.
+- Reviewing the circumstances and facts of the complaint (or breach) and inviting all affected parties to provide information where appropriate and pertinent. - Discussing the nature of the complaint (or breach) and giving an educator, staff member, volunteer or visitor an opportunity to respond. - Permitting them to have a support person present during the consultation (for example: Union Representative, however this does not include a lawyer acting in a professional capacity). - Providing the employee with a clear written statement outlining the outcome of the investigation. - Advise the complainant and all affected parties of the outcome within 7 working days of receiving the verbal or written complaint. - Management will provide a written response outlining the outcome and provide a copy to all parties involved. - If a written agreement about the resolution of the complaint is prepared, all parties will ensure the outcomes accurately reflects the resolution and sign in agreement. - Should management decide not to proceed with the investigation after initial enquiries, a written notification outlining the reasoning will be provided to the complainant. - Keep appropriate records of the investigation and outcome, and store those records in accordance with our Privacy and Confidentiality Policy and Record Keeping and Retention Policy. - Monitor ongoing behaviour and provide support as required. - Ensure the parties are protected from victimisation and bullying. - Request feedback on the grievance or complaint process using a feedback form. - Review the effectiveness of the Service policy and procedures to ensure all complaints and grievances have been handled fairly and professionally - Track complaints to identify recurring issues within the Service.